Fl0p/gitpmoji/README.md

 3. The API, using the GPT-4o model, analyzes the commit message and the diff and updates the commit message.
 4. The suggested emoji is prepended to your original commit message.
 5. The AI generates a commit message based on the diff changes added to at the end of the commit message.
+6. Raring of the commit message is added to the end of the commit message.
-6. The process respects any existing prefix in your commit messages, as defined by the GITPMOJI_PREFIX_RX environment variable.
+7. The process respects any existing prefix in your commit messages, as defined by the GITPMOJI_PREFIX_RX environment variable.

 This process happens seamlessly, requiring no additional action from the user after initial setup.